 Images courtesy of Anchor Brewing Co.

-In 1965, Maytag brewed an English-style pale ale with American hops, using a little-known British technique called dry hopping and a little-known Oregon-grown hop variety at the time called Cascade.
+In 1975, Maytag brewed an English-style pale ale with American hops, using a little-known British technique called dry hopping and a little-known, at the time, Oregon-grown hop variety called Cascade.
 Liberty Ale® (named to commemorate the 200th anniversary of Paul Revere’s ride) wasn’t called an IPA per se, but it could be said that it started a revolution.
 In fact, Liberty Ale® is considered one of the earliest origins of the West Coast IPA.

-Today, it’s still a classic and you can find Anchor distributed in all fifty states, including Washington, D.C., and globally as well.
+Today, it’s still a classic, and you can find Anchor distributed in all fifty states, including Washington, D.C., and globally.
 To find an Anchor Liberty Ale® near you, use Anchor’s Beer Finder.

 Learn More